BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ## Getting Started

-You can either create all of the files yourself, or run the following to generate a new scaffold site:
+You can either create all the files yourself, or run the following to generate a new scaffold site:

 ```sh
 jekyll new path/to/directory